huangyuzhang/Fizzy-Theme/README.md

 [![GitHub forks](https://img.shields.io/github/forks/huangyuzhang/Fizzy-Theme.svg)](https://github.com/huangyuzhang/Fizzy-Theme/network)
 [![GitHub stars](https://img.shields.io/github/stars/huangyuzhang/Fizzy-Theme.svg?style=social&label=Star)](https://github.com/huangyuzhang/Fizzy-Theme/stargazers)

-A tasty blogging theme for Ghost.
+A tasty blogging theme for Ghost :ghost:.

 [中文文档](https://github.com/huangyuzhang/Fizzy-Theme/blob/master/README-zh.md)

 ![](./fizzy-theme-screenshot.png)

-## Installation
+## :wrench: Installation

 Download the latest [release](https://github.com/huangyuzhang/fizzy-theme/releases/) and upload the zip file at your Ghost admin > Setting > Design.

-## Demo
+## :movie_camera: Demo

 My blog [Fizzy.cc](https://fizzy.cc) is currently using this theme.

 Use Pull Request or [issue](https://github.com/huangyuzhang/Fizzy-Theme/issues/20) to add your site with Fizzy Theme, format:
 `- [Site Name](yourwebsitelink)`

-## Features and Usage
+## :tropical_drink: Features and Usage

-### 🌐 i18n
+### i18n
 You can change the theme's language by configure in Ghost Admin -> General -> "Publication Language".
 Also, you need to copy the `en.json` file within the `locales` folder, and rename it to your language, e.g. `es.json`.
 Then modify the translations within it.
-Finally, you need to restart the ghost.

-If you just updating Fizzy Theme from your Ghost Admin -> design, you do not need to restart the Ghost.
+Finally, if you changed the json file after you upload or update the Fizzy theme, you need to restart the ghost to refresh the `json` file.

-### ⛔️ Internal tags
+### Internal tags
 - **Carousel**: Use internal tag `#carousel`(slug:`hash-carousel`) to add posts into carousel in home page. (improving)
 - **No Index**: Use internal tag `#noindex`(slug:`hash-noindex`) to exclude posts from listing in home page.
 > limitation: hiding posts with `#noindex` tag, but the number of posts displayed for that page will change as well.

-### 📠 Custom Templates
+### Custom Templates
 - **tag-archive**: You can use the tag archive template if you need one page to list all tags.([demo](https://fizzy.cc/tag/))
 - **full-width**: full width post.([demo](https://fizzy.cc/fizzy-theme/))
 - **post-with-Toc**: TOC-enabled post, details in [#TOC](#toc). ([demo](https://fizzy.cc/fizzy-theme/))
 - **report**: special layout for academic report (todo)

-### Comment System
+### :speech_balloon: Comment System
 Due to Ghost itself doesn't have a comment system, we need to use third party solutions for this.
 Some options are: [DISQUS][disqus], [Gitalk][gitalk] and [Valine][valine].
 By default, Fizzy has DISQUS integrated.

 #### DISQUS